threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`rotate_head_by`**

 Rotate the head by a given axis of rotation by a given angle.
 The angle is clamped as follows: pitch: -55 to 55. roll: -55 to 55. yaw: -85 to 85.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "rotate_head_by", "axis": "pitch", "angle": 0.125}